Cantitate/Preț

 Samuel Johnson in Perspective: Poetry, Criticism and Cultural Relations

 Samuel Johnson worked across a variety of genres—essays, poetry, fiction, criticism, biography, scholarly editing, lexicography, translation, sermons, and journalism.
-Featuring contributions from leading scholars, the volume offers expert insight into Johnson’s literary genres and the issues arising from his criticism.
-Part One addresses the range of Johnson’s poetry and its everyday consolations, and the background and affiliations of a selected range of poets examined by Johnson, their value today, and Johnson’s value as a poetical critic.
-In Part Two, contributors consider Johnson’s philosophical, theological and moral thought, aspects of travel writing and the life of the senses, definitions in the Dictionary, male and female friendship, biography and bibliography, domestic life, and cultural legacy.
+Featuring contributions from leading scholars, this volume offers expert insight into Johnson’s literary genres and the issues arising from his criticism.
+Part I addresses the range of Johnson’s poetry and its everyday consolations, and the background and affiliations of a selected range of poets examined by Johnson, their value today, and Johnson’s value as a poetical critic.
+In Part II, contributors consider Johnson’s philosophical, theological, and moral thoughts; aspects of travel writing and the life of the senses; definitions in the Dictionary; male and female friendship; biography and bibliography; domestic life; and cultural legacy.

 -25% Precomandă